-Among the most important differential diagnoses of Huntington’s disease is on one hand Chorea minor and on the other hand extrapyramidal motoric disorders with hyperkinesia.
+The most important differential diagnosis of Huntington’s disease includes chorea minor and extrapyramidal motor disorders associated with hyperkinesia.

-Ballism, hemiballismus, dystonia, dyskinesia, or akathisia (inability to sit still) are considered to be among hyperkinetic diseases.
+Ballism, hemiballismus, dystonia, dyskinesia, or akathisia (inability to sit still) are considered as hyperkinetic diseases.

-Medication-induced hyperkinesia is called dyskinesia.
-A possible drug which can trigger dyskinesia is L-Dopa, which is used in the treatment of Parkinson’s disease.
-In this case, dyskinesia usually occurs during the course of long-term therapy.
+Medication-induced hyperkinesia is known as dyskinesia.
+L-Dopa, which is used in the treatment of Parkinson’s disease, can trigger dyskinesia following long-term therapy.

-More possible differential diagnoses from the field of internal medicine are hyperthyreosis, Wilson’s disease, as well as hypoparathyroidism.
-Within the field of neurology, inflammatory diseases like a neuroacanthocytosis must be ruled out using a spinal tap when indicated.
+Additional differential diagnoses include hyperthyroidism, Wilson’s disease, and hypoparathyroidism.
+Inflammatory diseases such as neuroacanthocytosis must be ruled out using a spinal tap when indicated.

-Chorea minor as differential diagnosis to Huntington’s disease
+Chorea minor as a differential diagnosis in Huntington’s disease

-Chorea minor (Sydenham’s chorea) is a disorder resulting from a pathological immune reaction subsequent to an infection with β-haemolytic group A streptococcus.
-In about 50 % of the cases symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.
+Chorea minor (Sydenham’s chorea) is a disorder attributed to a pathological immune reaction following infection with β-hemolytic group A streptococci.
+In approx. 50% of the cases, symptoms of rheumatic fever precede the choreatic movement disorders, including polyarthritis, carditis, erythema annulare and subcutaneous papules.

-School age children are particularly affected by this.
-In this age group, girls are more often affected than boys.
-Choreatic hyperkinesia predominantly appears in the areas of mimetic muscles, pharyngeal muscles, the tongue, as well as distal parts of the upper limbs.
+School-age children are particularly affected by chorea minor, and girls are affected more often than boys.
+Choreatic hyperkinesia is predominantly associated with mimetic muscles, pharyngeal muscles, tongue as well as the upper limbs distally.

-Due to the accompanying psychic abnormalities like increased excitability, apathy and labile affect, the children’s peculiar behaviour often becomes noticable at school.
+Due to the accompanying psychic abnormalities including increased excitability, apathy and labile affect, the children’s peculiar behavior is noticed at school.

-Therapy of chorea minor consists of medication consisting of penicillin G, which should be dosed at sufficiently high amounts and administered for an adequately long period.
+Chorea minor is treated with medications consisting of penicillin G, which should be dosed at sufficiently high levels and administered for a prolonged period.

 Therapy of Huntington’s Disease